High Rite: Yule

 – Loaf of grain bread (no white)

-Considering bringing some small snacks too if you are staying all night.
+***Consider bringing some small snacks and some breakfast items, too, if you are staying all night.
 Others will be doing the same so we have plenty to eat throughout the long night.

 There are cans of sodas and bottled water available at the Grove for 50 cents each.
 Feel free to contribute beverages to the Grove!